Why Consistency in Communication is Key to Donor Retention

 One of the most important components of fundraising is building relationships with your donors.

-Donor relations should be easier than raising money, and it can be fun, too.
+Donor relations should be easier than raising money and it can be fun, too.
 Make it a priority, as well as something you do throughout the year.

-Follow the ask, thank, report formula and give more attention to thanking and reporting.
-Donors are not ATM’s.
+Follow the ask, thank, report, repeat formula and give more attention to thanking and reporting.
+Your donors are not ATMs.
 They were drawn to your organization because they felt a connection to your work.
 They want to feel appreciated and hear how they’re helping you make a difference for your clients/community.

 If you don’t pay attention to building relationships, your donors are less likely to give again.